markfloryan/dsa1/courseLogistics/syllabus.md

 I expect that grades will follow the standard decade curve: 90 and above is an A of some sort (A-, A, or A+), 80 and above is some sort of a B, etc.  **Note:** I reserve the right to modify the weighting (changing the curve, adding pop quizzes, etc.), especially if attendance drops off significantly.
 If this does happen, it will be clearly announced in lecture.

-**Special Circumstances:** Students with special circumstances (athletics, extra time required on exams, final exam conflicts, SDAC considerations, etc.) need to let one of us know during the **first week of class**.
+**Special Circumstances:** Students with special circumstances (athletics, extra time required on exams, final exam conflicts, SDAC considerations, etc.) need to let me know during the **first week of class**.

 **Textbooks: ** Due to the high cost of textbooks, and their relative low quality, there will be no recommended nor required textbooks this semester.